lfinazzi/CAEN-DT5751-DAQ-VS/README.md

   1. For the code to run, you need to create a folder "data" in the source file directory.
   2. For inndividual channel measurements (CH0 || CH1), both CH 0 and CH 1 need to be activated.

+EVENT FORMAT:

+Each acquisition saves one file per channel used.
+The data format for each event is the following:

+  1. Extended timetag - 2B
+  2. timetag - 4B
+  3. fine timetag - 2B
+  4. charge short - 2B
+  5. charge long - 2B
+  6. baseline 2B
+  7. pileup rejection flag - 2B
+  8. All waveform samples (if any) - 2B per sample

+Each new event is saved after the previous one.